defifuture/erc20-batched-meta-transactions/README.md

 How?

 Each relayer would have their own web3 website through which people could send meta transactions.
 Each person would decide on their own which relayer to use (you could say this system is a kind of a "meta-mempool" and "meta load balancing").

+### How can relayer prevent an invalid meta tx to be relayed?

+The relayer can check the signature of a meta tx in advance.
+If the signature is invalid, the meta tx is dropped from the mempool.

 ### Can a relayer pass meta transactions to different token contracts in one on-chain tx?